yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

-This memo defines a profile of the Automatic Certificate Management Environment (ACME) protocol by which the owner of an identifier (e.g., a domain name) can allow a third party to obtain a certificate whose subject is the delegated identifier, while the certified public key corresponds to a private key controlled by the third party.
+This memo defines a profile of the Automatic Certificate Management Environment (ACME) protocol by which the owner of an identifier (e.g., a domain name) can allow a third party to obtain an X.509 certificate such that: the certificate subject is the delegated identifier while the certified public key corresponds to a private key controlled by the third party.
 A primary use case is that of a Content Delivery Network (CDN, the third party) terminating TLS sessions on behalf of a content provider (the owner of a domain name).
 The presented mechanism allows the owner of the identifier to retain